ryanpig/mal-tournament/README.md

 	- Accumulated Regrets

 ## Features
-- A test framework to evaluate relation among algorithms, games, and metrics.
+- A complete test framework to evaluate correlation among algorithms, games, and metrics.
-- Cover popular MAL & Bandit algorithms as many as possible
+- Cover popular MAL & Bandit algorithms as many as possible.
 - Provide various game types from either scientific interested games or customized games.
-- Multi-threading default enabled to improve experiment running time
+- Multi-threading default enabled to improve experiment running time.
-- Single sqlite3 database file to store all experiment result
+- Single sqlite3 database file to store all experiment result.
-- Global wide logging function support.
+- system wide logging function.
-- Integrated GoogleTest for unit test.
+- Integrated GoogleTest for unit tests.
 - Statistical analysis by visualization, such as heatmap, and boxchart.